ishanvepa/ishanvepa/README.md

 # Hello! 👋

 I am Ishan Vepa, a BS/MS Computer Science student at Georgia Tech with a concentration in Human-Computer Interaction.
-When I am not programming you may find me transcribing jazz records, trying new cold brews, or watching premier league soccer (GGMU ifykyk).
+When I am not programming you may find me transcribing jazz records, trying new iced shaken espressos, or watching premier league soccer (GGMU ifykyk).

 # Programming Languages 🌐
 - Java